 Canada has a thriving entrepreneurial culture and is cited as one of the best countries in which to do business.
 Many independently-owned businesses flourish in this country and the government encourages entrepreneurial growth by offering a unique immigration opportunity.
 The Start-Up Visa immigration program is targeted to entrepreneurs who want to operate businesses and invest in Canada by providing jobs here and competing globally.

-Once accepted into the program, you could be on your way to receiving Permanent Resident status.
+Once accepted into the this business immigration program, you could be on your way to receiving Permanent Residence.
 If you have an innovative business idea and want to settle in Canada, there are four specific and crucial requirements you need to meet to be eligible for the Start-Up Visa.

 The Support of a Designated Organization

 Before applying to the Immigration, Refugees and Citizenship Canada (IRCC), you must have the support of a designated organization.
 These organizations are angel investor groups, venture capital funds, and business incubators who are approved by the federal government to support or invest in start-up businesses.

 For example, if you have a great idea for an innovative manufacturing process, a designated organization that focuses on smart phone technology probably isn’t the best choice.
 Each designated organization has its own process for evaluating business proposals so you’ll need to gather that information, too.

 This is called syndication and there are some rules that apply.
 All the Designated Organizations involved must be identified and if there is a mix of angel investors and venture capital funds, the minimum investments targets for each must be met.

 It is possible to have partners in your business.
 The IRCC allows for as many as 5 owners, each of whom must have at least 10% voting rights.
 Also note, more than 50% of the company’s voting rights must be held by the owners and the designated organization collectively.

 To prove proficiency, you must take a language test issued by an approved agency.
 Your skills in reading, writing, speaking, and listening will be tested and the results will be included in your application.